MrGKanev/mrgkanev.eu/src/content/blog/no-code-apps-and-everything-good-about-them.md

   - apps
   - development
   - saas
-description: No code apps and everything good "about" them.
+description: No code apps and everything "good" about them.
 ---

 No-code apps have become popular in recent years as a way for businesses to create apps and software solutions without needing to write code.
 While no-code platforms can be useful tools for prototyping and testing ideas, relying on them for long-term business solutions may not be the best idea.
 In this article, we'll explore why no-code apps may not be a good fit for your business in the long term.